csci-3308-6/docs/meetings/week-6-meeting.md

 # Week 6 Meeting

 Discussed database design.
-The document with sketches for each table can be found on Github.
+The document with sketches for each table can be found on GitHub.
 Also discussed who is working on what and when things need to be done.